saintaze/Private-Events/README.md

 # Private-Events (Event-Room)

-It is a place where anyone can create and share events.
+It is a place where anyone can create events and invite others to an event.
 Others can browse events.
 They can see the past and future events.
-They can register for an event and can accept or reject an invitation.
+They can attend or unattend an event.

 # Built With
  - Ruby on Rails 6